telerik/fiddler-jam-docs/portal/portal-logs.md

 ## Open Submitted Logs

-After an extension user submits a log, the log is uploaded to the Fiddler Jam cloud space.
-At this moment, only the extension user knows the exact address of the log.
-The next step is for the extension user to share the generated link (with the access rules set via [the link generation options]({%slug fj-link-options%})) with the portal user (e.g.,,, a support engineer with Fiddler Jam subscription and agent role).
+After a Fiddler Jam user submits a log, the log is uploaded to the Fiddler Jam cloud space.
+At this moment, only this user knows the exact address of the log.
+The next step is for the extension user to share the generated link with other portal users (e.g., a support engineer with Fiddler Jam subscription and agent role).
+The access rules are set via [the link generation options]({%slug fj-link-options%}).

 To protect the content of the submitted log, the following rules apply: